seahal/umaxica-app-ruby-on-rails/README.md

 * Ruby version
     - Just Do It => `ruby -v`, and check `Gemfile` or `.ruby-version`.
 * System dependencies
+	- Linux => Run on it.
     - Ruby => Ofcource, we are on Ruby.
-	- Linux => Run on it.
-    - JavaScripts => now removing it.
 * Configuration
     - Edit hosts files to separate .com or .net.
     - ```